lud77/Factorize/README.md

 -- UI

+- [ ] Double clicking on the workarea opens Panel search
+- [ ] Add tags to all panels
+- [ ] Make the context menu and combo box coordinates window-sensitive
 - [ ] Choose which eps to make editable
 - [ ] Make selected panels get closer or farther away by rolling the scroller
-- [ ] Double clicking on the workarea opens Panel search
 - [ ] Pulling a connection from an endpoint to the workarea opens Panel search
     - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint
     - [ ] Panel search is constrained by signal and type of the initial endpoint